sathishjobs/accuknox-task/README.md

-## Library analysic for graph visulation
+## Graph-Library analysic for graph visulation

 Dillinger is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.